-One of West Yorkshire and Harrogate Health and Care Partnership’s big ambitions is to become a global leader in responding to the climate emergency through increased mitigation, investment and culture change.
+One of West Yorkshire Health and Care Partnership’s big ambitions is to become a global leader in responding to the climate emergency through increased mitigation, investment and culture change.
 Supporting people to access nature is a key part of that ambition.

 New and enhanced green spaces can deliver benefits for biodiversity, temperature regulation, and natural flood management, amongst other environmental benefits.
 Spending time in nature is also really important for the health and wellbeing of our communities.

-Earlier in 2021 we used our green social prescribing survey to ask people about their relationship with their local environment, looking at issues such as access to green spaces and nature-based activities.
+In 2021 we used our green social prescribing survey to ask people about their relationship with their local environment, looking at issues such as access to green spaces and nature-based activities.
 More than 92% of people who responded said that they are interested in accessing nature-based activities such as yoga, walking groups and community food growing projects.

-Evaluation and scaling up green social prescribing across West Yorkshire & Harrogate
+Evaluation and scaling up green social prescribing across West Yorkshire

 We want to ensure that green social prescribing becomes fully embedded within our health and social care system, as well as encourage further investment in greenspace.
 We hope to achieve this by:

 Helping to build the evidence base for small scale green space projects and green social prescribing, by working with the University of York and the University of Central Lancashire to evaluate the wide-reaching social, health and environmental benefits of the projects